sterrettJD/Nicotine-Microbiome/README.md

 ## Main files of interest
 - diamond/ contains the Snakefile for the Snakemake pipeline
 - diamond_analysis/ contains the Jupyter notebook used to analyze the Diamond output
+- database-building/ contains diamond formatted databases for nicotine-degrading genes as well as the raw .fasta files for the database (used uniprot-fastas/uniprot-nicotine.fasta for the fasta)

 ## Methods